 3. At the bottom, select For any new version from the drop-down menu next to Notify me of a new Ubuntu version: How to Upgrade To Ubuntu 18.10

-4. Close the window when you’re done and then search for and launch Software Updater.
+4. Close the window when you’re done and search for and launch Software Updater.
 You can also launch it by entering update-manager -c in a Terminal window.

 5. The update manager will notify you that a new distribution release ‘18.10’ is available.